 Why We Exist

 Sport has a unique way of uniting people, igniting friendships, and changing lives.
-When we met just over a year ago, Patrick had been invited by Glenn to speak at a forum for athletes at the University of Denver.
+When we met in 2011, Patrick had been invited by Glenn to speak at a forum for athletes at the University of Denver.
 Glenn and Patrick had mutual friends.
 Brian showed up at the invitation of Glenn, who he’d known while working for the Avalanche and while Glenn was working with GForce Sports.
 Without much discussion other than hockey small talk, but with a real determination, we began a year-long process to leverage what we know about sports, and what we felt about what is right, into You Can Play.

 Along the way, we’ve been able to choose our teammates and they’ve chosen us – men and women to whom we owe tremendous gratitude.
 Some of their efforts have been great assists, some have been jaw-dropping game changers.
 We thank them all.